jroyalty/jglm/README.md

 ======================================

-A *conceptual* port of the [OpenGL Mathematics](http://glm.g-truc.net/) C++ library.
+A *conceptual* port of the [OpenGL Mathematics](http://glm.g-truc.net/) C++ library (GLM).
 I call this conceptual because a direct port of GLM to Java wouldn't make a ton of sense.
 So, instead, I've taken the concept of providing some of the functionality of [GLSL](http://www.opengl.org/documentation/glsl/) and the missing matrix capabilities of modern OpenGL and move those to Java.